Irritable Bowel Syndrome Patients Often Go Without Medical Care and Self-Treat

 By Editorial Team

-A new national survey by Health Union of more than 1,000 individuals with Irritable Bowel Syndrome (IBS) reveals that the condition is difficult to diagnose and often even more difficult to treat.
+A new syndicated research study by Health Union of more than 1,000 individuals with Irritable Bowel Syndrome (IBS) reveals that the condition is difficult to diagnose and often even more difficult to treat.
 Respondents often found healthcare providers and the public in general lacking in empathy and understanding of the full impact of the disease.
 Self-treatment often becomes the norm and controlling symptoms difficult.

 IBS is a condition involving recurrent abdominal discomfort and pain accompanied by disordered bowel movements that occurs in roughly 10 to 15% of adolescents and adults in North America.
 Exact numbers are unknown, with vast underreporting due to many patients with IBS symptoms not consulting a physician and not being formally diagnosed.
 Symptoms include, but are not limited to, changes in bowel habits, such as constipation, diarrhea, or alternating occurrences of these.
 Other symptoms may include difficulty swallowing, acid reflux, and nausea.